CleanestMink126/DSA-19-Dev/datastructures/day00/README.md

 ## Learning Goals and Student Input

-Help us get to know you and provide input to the class by filling out [this](https://goo.gl/forms/iIcRZXaDP6nuO7fD2) Google form.
+Help us get to know you and provide input to the class by filling out [this](https://docs.google.com/forms/d/e/1FAIpQLSfNHz1iT64AsXtsn9uTkECSrktoqjLE9tPuC5p5IeRgb3wWaQ/viewform?usp=sf_link) Google form.

-For info on the class that is not represented on the syllabus, refer to our intro slides [here](https://drive.google.com/open?id=14W94RU1IpB8Sfvl7VP9Px4VlwRQ7Nl0Vg7PxyvgXs-Y).
+For info on the class that is not represented on the syllabus, refer to our intro slides [here](https://docs.google.com/presentation/d/13ju6YX6qzHLha4AQ_oYGW96vx-7IHTSU9Sm7tPHKKtE/edit?usp=sharing).

 ## Getting Set
+All these instructions were executed on an Ubuntu 16.04 and 18.04 systems, so if you do not have an ubuntu partition we recommend you install one.
+You can find instructions [here](https://www.tecmint.com/install-ubuntu-16-04-alongside-with-windows-10-or-8-in-dual-boot/) (or one of your friends probably knows how to do it also).

+ The aim of this assignments is that you can pull our files off git and run our test cases.
+So if you can accomplish this another way, that's fine but we won't be able to help you as effectively.

 ### Git